joseph-468/adventofcode2023/README.md

 ## Day 3
 I really struggled with this one and I don't know why.
 I had the right solution in my head but my just wasn't braining enough today to successfully code it so I couldn't complete the second part.
 After taking a break I came back and quickly finished it but despite that I'm not happy with my code or how long it took me.

+## Day 4
+I found today to be relatively easy.
+I'm not too happy with the code as I didn't refactor it at all or even think about performance.
+Part 2 took a bit of thinking to figure out how to do efficiently but I easily implemented it.